retransmit/prism/README.md

 Retransmit gives you several hooks to modify requests and responses flying through it.

-The modifyRequest hook allows you to edit an incoming web request before it is processed by Retransmit.
-If you would like to handle it yourself and bypass Retransmit, simply pass `{ handled: true }` as the return value of modifyRequest.
+The onRequest hook allows you to edit an incoming web request before it is processed by Retransmit.
+If you would like to handle it yourself and bypass Retransmit, simply pass `{ handled: true }` as the return value of onRequest.

-Similarly, modifyResponse does the same thing for responses.
+Similarly, onResponse does the same thing for responses.
 It lets you modify the response that will be returned by Retransmit.
-If you want Retransmit to do no further processing and want to handle it yourself, pass `{ handled: true }` as the return value of modifyResponse.
+If you want Retransmit to do no further processing and want to handle it yourself, pass `{ handled: true }` as the return value of onResponse.

 ```typescript
 /*